[Note: A Jan. 2, 2023, post discusses the use of “man” to address someone as well as its use in colloquial interjections like “Oh, man.”]

-A: You may be surprised to hear this, but “man” has been used as an interjection since Anglo-Saxon days, according to the Oxford English Dictionary.
+A: You may be surprised to hear this, but “man” has been used in similar expressions since Anglo-Saxon days, according to the Oxford English Dictionary.

 You’d have a hard time making out the Old English examples, but here’s one from 1530 by John Palsgrave: “Plucke up thy herte, man, for Goddes sake.”